-G. How to get transportation services H. How to get covered services when you have a medical emergency or urgent need for care, or during a disaster H1.
-Care when you have a medical emergency H2.
-Urgently needed care38 H3.
-Care during a disaster I. What if you are billed directly for services covered by our plan?
-I1.
-What to do if services are not covered by our plan J. Coverage of health care services when you are in a clinical research study 40 J1.
-Definition of a clinical research study J2.
-Payment for services when you are in a clinical research study 4' J3.
-Learning more about clinical research studies 4 K. How your health care services are covered when you get care in a religious non-medical health care institution K1.
-Definition of a religious non-medical health care institution4 K2.
-Getting care from a religious non-medical health care institution 42 L. Durable medical equipment (DME) L1.
-DME as a member of our plan L2.
-DME ownership when you switch to Original Medicare or Medicare Advantage 43
+G. How to get transportation services H. How to get covered services when you have a medical emergency or urgent need for care, or during a disaster 37 H1.
+Care when you have a medical emergency.
+37 H2.
+Urgently needed care 39 H3.
+Care during a disaster 39 I. What to do if you are billed directly for services covered by our plan J. Coverage of health care services when you are in a clinical research study K. How your health care services are covered when you get care in a religious non-medical health care institution L. Durable medical equipment (DME).
+43 L1.
+DME as a member of our plan 43 L2.
+DME ownership when you switch to Original Medicare or 44